SeabirdEcologyUFRGS/Introduction/README.md

-SeabirdEcologyUFRGS <- "a repository for codes developed for statistical data analysis by members of the seabird study group
+SeabirdEcologyUFRGS <- "a repository for R codes developed for statistical data analysis by members of the seabird study group
                        which is based at the Universidade Federal do Rio Grande do Sul, Brazil"

 Research <- "evolutionary ecology using seabirds and shorebirds as model organisms"